Local Escapes

 Image credit: Balgownie Estate | Supplied

 For the ‘camper’ who loves the finer things in life, Balgownie Estate will have you sorted with a glamping site next to their 1969 winery and new restaurant Cellar Door.
-Escape 2 hours out of Melbourne to 33 hectares of landscape, with a backdrop of Myer’s Creek at Maiden Gully.
+Only two hours' drive away from Melbourne set against the perfect backdrop of Myer’s Creek at Maiden Gully, count us in.

 Glamping Pods